The 7 best AI solutions that integrate with Jira in 2026

 For the most part, they come in two flavors:

-1. AI for building Jira itself: These tools try to help with the heavy lifting, like configuring an entire instance, mapping out complex workflows, or writing JQL from a simple sentence.
-As any seasoned Jira admin can tell you, this area is still a bit rocky, and the results can be unpredictable.
+1. AI for building Jira itself: These tools help with the heavy lifting, like configuring an entire instance, mapping out complex workflows, or writing JQL from a simple sentence.
+As Jira continues to innovate in this space, admins are finding new ways to harness these capabilities to simplify complex setups and optimize their instances.

 2. AI for support and workflow automation: This is where things get really practical.
 These tools sit on top of platforms like Jira Service Management to deal with user-facing tasks.
 Think of an AI that can answer common support tickets on its own, route new requests to the right person, and feed your agents the exact info they need from knowledge bases like Confluence.